 Our YFM program is back in action!
 Bring your children with you on Sunday – they will enjoy the expanded program under our new director, Jane Harden.

-At the Sunday, March 27th, 11:00 am service and YouTube service, we will look at Unity’s unique take on Judas Iscariot.
+At the Sunday, October 9th, 11:00 am in-person and YouTube services, we will look at the “golden thread” in Judaism.

 This lesson is part of our new series on Unity and World Religions.
 “Many modern biblical scholars have concluded that Jesus was not trying to found a new religion.
 What he was trying to do was revitalize Judaism, and he very much considered himself to be a good Jew,” Rev. Dr. Rick Belous notes.

 On Sunday, October 2nd, at both the 11:00 am in-person service and live streaming service, we will look at “the Golden Threads” in Christianity.

 “Key questions that many are asking include the following: Is Unity part of Christianity?
 What aspects of Christianity should we be emulating?
 And, would Jesus call himself a Christian given all that is going on today?”
 Rev. Rick Belous notes.

 The October 2nd message is part of a new Sunday series that is looking at Unity and World Religions.